gurmukhnirman/Trails/README.md

 #ALL TRAILS
-website to help people choose travelling sites based on the reviews and the reviews given for that particular site. user can also write their own review of the place and can also connect with fellow users and can chat.
+website to help people choose travelling sites based on the reviews and the reviews given for that particular site. also implemented a feature that users can also find great hotels, restaurants and tourist_sites closest to the searched place